robbtraister/fusion/documentation/recipes/using-third-party-libraries.md

 One of the huge benefits of Fusion Feature Packs being written entirely in JavaScript is that developers have access to the vast JavaScript ecosystem and community.
 At a practical level, that means the ability for Feature Pack developers to use third-party libraries and code available via modern JavaScript package managers in their Feature Packs.

-Fusion currently supports NPM as its package management option for developers.
+Fusion currently supports [NPM](https://www.npmjs.com/) as its package management option for developers.
+We do not support Yarn.

 ## Root `package.json` vs. `/src/package.json`